mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

 ## Why implementers should do this anyway

 Implementers should canonicalize slices anyway, even if this proposal is not adopted.
 Suppose, for example, that P2769 (expanding the definition of _`tuple-like`_) is adopted into some future C++ version.
 Implementations might thus expose users to an intermediate period in which they implement C++26 but not C++29.
-During this period, users might write `submdspan_mapping` customizations to the narrower definition of _`pair-like`_.
+During this period, users might write `submdspan_mapping` customizations to the narrower definition of _`index-pair-like`_ (which depends on _`tuple-like`_).
 For example, users might write `std::get` explicitly, which would only work with Standard Library types that have overloaded `std::get`, instead of using structured binding to get the two elements.
-This would, in turn, encourage implementers of `submdspan` to "canonicalize" _`pair-like`_ slice arguments (e.g., into `pair` or `tuple`) before calling `submdspan_mapping` customizations, as that would maximize backwards compatibility.
+This would, in turn, encourage implementers of `submdspan` to "canonicalize" _`index-pair-like`_ slice arguments (e.g., into `pair` or `tuple`) before calling `submdspan_mapping` customizations, as that would maximize backwards compatibility.

-In summary, the possibility of later generalization of _`pair-like`_ would naturally lead high-quality implementations to the desired outcome.
+In summary, the possibility of later generalization of _`tuple-like`_ would naturally lead high-quality implementations to the desired outcome.
 That would minimize code changes both for users, and for implementations (as the Standard Library currently has five `submdspan_mapping` customizations of its own).
 This proposal merely anticipates the expected implementation approach.

 # Performance